clerk/javascript/.changeset/itchy-cats-drive.md

 '@clerk/nextjs': minor
 ---

-Added support "Keyless mode" (experimental):
+A new **experimental** feature is available: "Keyless mode"
-- supported Next.js versions are `14.2` or later.
-- to enable use `NEXT_PUBLIC_CLERK_ENABLE_KEYLESS=true`.

-While on Keyless mode, developers will be able to start a Clerk application without defining a secret and/or publishable key.
-Keys will automatically be generated and can be claimed via a UI prompt in the browser or via a URL in your terminal.
+Normally, in order to start a Clerk + Next.js application you need to provide a publishable key and secret key.
+With "Keyless mode" activated you no longer need to provide these two keys to start your Clerk application.
+These keys will be automatically generated and the application can be claimed with your account either through a UI prompt or with a URL in your terminal.

+**Requirements**:
+- You need to use Next.js `14.2.0` or later
+- You need to set the environment variable `NEXT_PUBLIC_CLERK_ENABLE_KEYLESS=true`